A Derm Says This Is How Much Collagen to Take to Make up for Its Loss Over Time

 The reason why it's blown up as a sort of diet or vitamin staple is because that vault you have within you is constantly being subtracted from your system (sorry).
-As we age—along with plenty of other factors—collagen is broken down and the production of new protein slows.
+As we age—along with plenty of other markers—collagen is broken down and the production of new protein slows.
 So yes, we're always making more of the stuff, but at the same time, we're constantly depleting it as well.
 So just how much collagen do you need to replenish over time?
 Keep reading to find out.

 "Our skin cells continually make new collagen to help support the structure of the skin," explains Joshua Zeichner, MD, a board-certified dermatologist in New York.
 "After the age of 30, however, collagen production and cell turnover starts to slow down, contributing to the natural aging process.
 Plus, environmental exposures like UV light and pollution can also cause damage to collagen, leading to early wrinkling."

-Besides that, general lifestyle factors contribute to collagen loss as well: "Diet, water intake, and sleep affect your collagen levels along with the biggest culprit being the sun," says Louise Marchesin, global head of marketing at liquid collagen brand Skinade.
-"It also must be mentioned that genetics play an important part in how your skin will age.” .
+Besides that, general lifestyle factors contribute to collagen loss as well: "Diet, water intake, and sleep affect your levels along with the biggest culprit being the sun," says Louise Marchesin, global head of marketing at Skinade.
+"It also must be mentioned that genetics play an important part in how your skin will age."

 It's important to take into consideration, though, that your collagen levels do decrease with age.
 "Our collagen production starts to slow down from our early twenties at the rate of one to one and a half percent a year," says Marchesin.